NSHM Knowledge Campus

-NSHM Knowledge Campus is an Indian college with campuses in Durgapur and Kolkata.
-It is affiliated to the West Bengal University of Technology.
+NSHM Knowledge Campus is an Indian private college with campuses in Durgapur, West Bengal and Kolkata, West Bengal.
+It is affiliated to the Maulana Abul Kalam Azad University of Technology.
+NSHM provides the scope of degree of bachelors and masters in multiple streams and diverse disciplines.
+It provides the scope of M.Phil and UG and PG diploma courses too.

 Campus

-NSHM is an abbreviated word formed from four Latin terms,i.e, Notabilis, Sociatrix, Humanus and Maxime which means "Noteworthy Collaboration for Best Development of Humankind" in English.
+NSHM is an abbreviated word formed from four Latin terms, i.e., Notabilis, Sociatrix, Humanus and Maxime which means "Noteworthy Collaboration for Best Development of Humankind" in English.

 The Durgapur campus consists of NSHM School of Hotel Management, NSHM College of Management and Technology, NSHM Business School and NSHM Faculty of Engineering & Technology.

 The Kolkata campus has NSHM College of Management and Technology, NSHM College of Pharmaceutical Technology, NSHM Institute of Media and Design and an integrated NSHM Business School offering MBA programmes.